Rugby Union Club Piešťany

 Rugby Union Club Piešťany is a Slovak rugby club based in Piešťany, created in 2014.
 They currently participate in international tournaments, local tournaments and friendly matches with other Slovak teams.

-The team plays at PFK Piešťany´s football pitch, and wears blue, yellow and white.
+The team plays at the PFK Piešťany stadium, the home stadium of PFK Piešťany, and wears blue, yellow and white.

 History

 Creation

 The club was established in 2014 by Terry Purton initially involved to develop the sports association.
 Furthermore, Terry Purton develops the club's training facilities and acquires equipment.

 Rugby life

 The club currently provides support to any rugby team who needs additional players for friendly matches and tournaments.
 The club is expected to establish a full squad shortly to participate in league matches and tournaments independently.
 The club welcomes and accommodates both native Slovaks and expatriates with a variety of playing experiences.
 The club emphasises that prior rugby experience is not necessary to join.
 As Piešťany is Europewide known spa city, it attracts investment from Europe and beyond.
 This explains the diversity of nationalities representing the club at present.